CoderTristan/Ideas/README.md

 mind map of all users spam protection pruning finds freshest nodes

-world connection finding with ai to find the coincidences

 survival method given to ai from situation and then more theoretical paths are made from the decisions

 favorite everything